bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 When using the custom version of `<b-form-file>` input which hides the original input, it is **highly recommended** that you supply a document unique ID string via the `id` prop.
-This will automatically render the extra ARIA atributes required to improve usability for persons using assitive technologies.
+This will automatically render the extra ARIA attributes required to improve usability for persons using assistive technologies.

 ## Clearing the file selection